 - Heuer Skipper: The first version (the infamous “Skipperra” that was obviously signed off while the design-team was out at lunch) was Carrera-based and again, the later version was derived from the Autavia, including the Calibre 15 example shown below.

 The new TAG Heuer management decided very early on to continue to promote TAG Heuer as a sports watch- and there was a lot of effort focused on supporting Sailing teams and events, including the TAG Heuer Maxi World Cup.
 The vision that guided TAG Heuer product development through the 1980s was the “six features” principle, focusing on six features that would be common to all models.
 One of these was being water-resistant to 200m, and as this feature had little application to motor-sports, Sailing became a key plank of the TAG Heuer marketing strategy.

 TAG Heuer Searacer

 The first of the TAG Heuer Sailing watches was the Searacer series, a watch that TAG Heuer released as both a variant of the 2000-series and the S/el- Link Series.
-The first generation Searacer was based on the 2000 Series and available in two-tone Gold (Ref.
-CK1121) and the more appealing Stainless Steel (Ref. ) version pictured below.
+The first generation Searacer was based on the 2000 Series and available in thee stainless Steel (Ref. ) version pictured below.